- Causes of ovarian cancer

 Neoplasm diagnostics in the anatomical zone which is inaccessible to observation is difficult, moreover, science cannot specify benign precancerous processes that precede tumor development.
 Another unknown factor is how long it will take for a small cancer to become advanced.
 There is an assumption that the condition initially arises from a variety of sites and becomes stage III in an instant.
 On the other hand, it is believed that ovarian formations grow so slowly that for most people do not have time enough to manifest.

 Diagnostics of early ovarian cancer

-Two screening examinations are currently recommended: determination of CA-125 marker level and transvaginal ultrasound examination with a special sensor inserted into the vagina.
+Two screening examinations are currently recommended: determination of

 The marker can also increase in healthy women who smoke and have undergone hysterectomy, and with a small ovarian tumor, only every second woman at most has an increase in its level.
 An ultrasound scan reveals three out of four small ovarian tissue lesions, overlooking the fourth one.